 This is the one industry where many guides and drivers are paid slightly less since travel agencies know that many travelers tip.
-If you’ve decided to do a tour agency vs independent travel in China, this is part of your costs.
+If you’ve decided to join a reputable China tour company, this is part of your costs.

 Here is what I suggest:

 - Tip a Driver in China About 100 RMB/day: Mind you, this shouldn’t be per person; this is per vehicle.
 If you’re part of a tour group full of people you don’t know, you can personally tip about 20 RMB by yourself.

 - Tip a Tour Guide in China About 10%: Again, this isn’t a hard-and-fast rule, but if your tour guide was great, it’s become the polite thing to do.